ENCOUNTER D&D

 • Software: Players will be given access to create a character sheet on DNDBeyond.com to track their characters’ health, abilities, equipment, etc.

 • Structure: Sessions will be a blend of play time and therapeutic reflection.
 Some weeks may be more play heavy, while other weeks may involve more group reflection.
+Typically there is a check in and reflection time at the start, a significant portion of actual game time, and possibly further reflection at the end of the gaming session.

 Unfortunately, although this is a therapeutic gaming experience, it is not considered therapy, but is adjacent to therapy.
 As such, we are not able to accept insurance for these sessions.

-Please contact Kevin at kevin@encounterpsychotherapy.com or via our Contact page.
+Please contact Kevin at kevin@encounterpsychotherapy.com or via our contact page.
 We look forward to hopefully playing with you soon!

 Dungeons & Dragons, D&D, Wizards of the Coast, and all other Wizards of the Coast product names, and their respective logos are trademarks of Wizards of the Coast in the USA and other countries.
 This material is protected under the copyright laws of the United States of America.